ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sourcing ROS 2 setup files will set several environment variables necessary for operating ROS 2.
-If you ever have problems finding or using your ROS 2 packages, make sure that your environment is properly setup using the following command:
+If you ever have problems finding or using your ROS 2 packages, make sure that your environment is properly set up using the following command:

 .. tabs::